gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 When rolling forward, the backup of the newer version's `sqlite.db` is only restored if that exact version is the roll-forward version.
 Otherwise, the older, rollback version of `sqlite.db` is preserved (i.e., the newer version's backup is not used).
-This ensures that a version upgrade which broke the database can be recovered with a rollback and a new patch.
+This ensures that a version update which broke the database can be recovered with a rollback and a new patch.
 It also ensures that a broken rollback is always recoverable by reversing the rollback.

 Example: Given v1, v2, v3 versions of Teleport, where v2 is broken: